clartaq/cwiki/README.md

 I ​run this way in IntelliJ using Cursive to start a REPL.

+**Note on Using the Cursive REPL**: After a `lein clean` or other operation that deletes the target files, the Cursive REPL will attempt to re-compile the `wiki-attributes.clj` file.
+It will apparently fail (but actually succeeds.)
+To continue, just click the "Stop REPL" button (the red square at the top of the REPL window), then click the "Reconnect" button.
+Things will proceed as normal.

+Attempting to run from the `lein repl` command seems to work just fine.

 #### From a Terminal ####

 From a terminal in the project directory, type